Skip to content

 Yeoman

-Yeoman is a much older tool in the web ecosystem for templating.
+Yeoman is an older tool in the web ecosystem for templating.
 Its architecture and APIs generally work with older, now-outdated JavaScript practices:

 • Project generators must extend yeoman-generator’s Generator and define methods that are dynamically discovered and called at runtime

-• System interactions such as installing dependencies and writing files are done by imperatively calling Yeoman APIs, as opposed to producing outputs that are managed by create
+• System interactions such as installing dependencies and writing files are done by imperatively calling Yeoman APIs, as opposed to producing outputs that are managed by Bingo

 • Persistent options are provided in a raw .yo-rc.json JSON file rather than type-safe schema definitions